stevenbenner/jquery-powertip/doc/README.md

 #### Fixed width

-It is recommend, but not required, that tooltips have a static width.
+It is recommended, but not required, that tooltips have a static width.
 PowerTip is designed to work with elastic tooltips, but it can look odd if you have huge tooltips so it is probably best for you to set a width on the tooltip element or (if you have short tooltip text) disable text wrapping.
 For example:

 ```css
 #powerTip {